troychaplin/block-accessibility-checks/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Provide a detailed description of the changes made in this pull request.
+Provide a detailed description of the feature you are adding or changes that are being made in this pull request.

 ## Related Issue

-Link to the issue that this pull request addresses.
+If applicable, link to the issue that this pull request addresses.

 ## Testing Instructions